CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Reasoning for Proving Protocol Queries

-\subsubsection{Native Subterm Reasoning}
+\subsection{Native Subterm Reasoning}

 As the subterm relation is transitive, the number of logical consequences produced by saturation quickly becomes a burden for any saturation-based prover.
-While the $\mst{\_}$ can effectively be computed~\cite{squirrel}, automated reasoning with such sets is non-trivial due to their complex interaction with the equational theory of $\equiv$ and the required knowledge of the protocol.
-To overcome limitations of effective automation, we devise our own native subterm reasoning within saturation, extending existing approaches~\cite{kovacsComingTermsQuantified2017,cremersSubtermbasedProofTechniques2022}.
+While the $\mmst(\_)$ set can effectively be computed (cf. \cite{squirrel} and \appref{sec:subterm-appendix}), automated reasoning with such sets is non-trivial due to their complex interaction with the equational theory of $\beq$ and the required knowledge of the protocol.
+To overcome such limitations hindering the effectiveness of automation, we devise our own native subterm reasoning within saturation, extending existing approaches~\cite{kovacsComingTermsQuantified2017,cremersSubtermbasedProofTechniques2022}.

 We recall that saturation-based provers iteratively apply a finite set of \emph{inference rules}, deriving new clauses\footnote{formulas are preprocessed and clausified} as logical consequences of existing formulas.
 Whenever the empty clause $\bot$ is inferred, saturation stops and reports unsatisfiability of the negated input formula (hence, the input is valid).
-For efficiency reasons, saturation implements two types of inferences: (i) \emph{generating} rules that add new clauses to the search space, and (ii) \emph{simplifying} rules that remove so-called redundant clauses from the search space.
-Importantly, removing redundant clauses does not destroy (refutational) completeness: if a formula is provable using redundant clauses, it is also provable without redundant clauses~\cite{vampire}.
-Clearly, simplifying rules are eagerly applied within any efficient saturation-base proving process.
-In what follows, within simplifying rule we will denote the deleted (redundant) clause by drawing a line through it, for example $\bcancel{A\vee C}$.
+For efficiency reasons, saturation implements two types of inferences: \begin{enumerate*}[label=\textbf{(\roman{enumi})}, ref=(\roman{enumi})] \item \emph{generating} rules that add new clauses to the search space, and \item \emph{simplifying} rules that remove so-called redundant clauses from the search space. \end{enumerate*} Importantly, removing redundant clauses does not destroy (refutational) completeness: if a formula is provable using redundant clauses, it is also provable without redundant clauses~\cite{vampire}.
+Clearly, simplifying rules are eagerly applied within any efficient saturation-based proving process.
+In what follows, within simplifying rules, we will denote the deleted (redundant) clause by drawing a line through it, for example: $\bcancel{A\vee C}$.

-The crux of our approach for native subterm reasoning within \tool comes with two new simplifying inference rules, as follows.
-Given a list $\mathcal{L}$ of functions and a subterm relation $\sqsubseteq_0$, for all $f\in\mathcal{L}$, we introduce the simplifying rules \emph{in addition} to the superposition inference rules for first-order logic with equality~\cite{vampire}:
+The crux of our approach for native subterm reasoning within \tool comes with two new simplifying inference rules.
+Given a list $\mathfrak{L}$ of symbols and a subterm relation $\sqsubseteq$, for all $f\in\mathfrak{L}$, we introduce the following simplifying rules \emph{in addition} to the superposition inference rules for FOL with equality~\cite{vampire}: